 DLIFLC has benefited from unprecedented growth in instructional technology and support infrastructure over the past several years.
-While several organizations, committees, and teams exist to evaluate and select technology solutions, the coordination between the various groups and DCSIT could improve.
+While several organizations, committees and teams exist to evaluate and select technology solutions, the coordination between the various groups and DCSIT could improve.
 Sharing of information and ideas about innovative solutions, to include student input, will help the Institute reduce redundant solutions and ensure that resources are allocated appropriately (Ev.
 6).

 Additionally, previous assessments indicated inadequate staffing to provide the requisite level of services.
 DLIFLC uses contracts to cover needed services.
 While contracting alleviates shortages for service support, contracts are only awarded for a limited number of years because of DLIFLC's funding model with annual congressional appropriations.
 This results in personnel turnover and the loss of expertise leads to gaps in coverage and interrupts forward progress.
-To overcome these challenges, it is essential that the Institute's technology planning be fully aligned and supported by all other top-level strategic plans and that DLIFLC as a whole become more informed and understanding of the technology needs for a cutting edge educational and training institution.
+To overcome these challenges, it is essential that the Institute's technology planning be fully aligned and supported by all other top-level strategic plans and that DLIFLC as a whole become more informed and understanding of the technology requisite to operating a twenty-first-century connected installation.

-• In October 2017, DCSIT initiated a review of the internal communication mechanisms between the various IT support organizations.
-By no later than September 2018, DCSIT will have a fully operational communication system in place to reduce redundant efforts and concentrate resources.
+• By September 2018, DCSIT will initiate a system of communication to foster communication between the various IT support organizations to reduce redundant efforts and concentrate resources.
 This will promote a greater level of internal dialogue regarding the evolving nature of the Institute's technology needs so that discussions about initiatives and functions foster a broader and more comprehensive understanding of the systems-level perspective necessary to properly support and administer institutional-level computing and technology needs, especially with regards to staffing services.